-Music History.
-MHL 341, 342.
-Conducting.
-MUP 209, 339.
-Music Education.
-MUE 313, 315, 480 Major Performing Medium.
-Eight semester hours of MUP 111 and eight semester hours of MUP 311 to obtain a proficiency level necessary to meet the graduation recital requirement.
-MUP 495 completes the requirement.
+Major Performing Medium.
+Eight semester hours of MUP 111 Studio Instruction and eight semester hours of MUP 311 Studio Instruction are required to obtain a proficiency level necessary to meet the graduation recital requirement.
+MUP 495 Solo Performance completes the requirement.

 Minor Performing Medium.
-A proficiency equal to six semesters of study in keyboard or voice (whichever is not the major performing medium).
-Students wishing to extend their proficiency beyond this level may continue to study in MUP 321.
+A proficiency equal to six semesters of study in keyboard or voice (whichever is not the major performing medium) is required.
+Students wishing to extend their proficiency beyond this level may continue to study in MUP 321 Studio Instruction.

 Ensemble.
-Eight different semesters of participation, including at least six semesters of MUP 352 and/or MUP 353, four of which must be at ASU.
+Eight different semesters of participation, including at least six semesters of MUP 352 Concert Choir and/or MUP 353 University Choir, four of which must be at ASU, are required.